Second city of the United Kingdom: History

 York was named the second city in earlier centuries, by virtue of its prominence in Roman times as the northern capital, Eboracum, of the Roman province of Britannia Inferior.

 The title Second City of the Empire or Second City of the British Empire was claimed by a number of cities in the 18th, 19th and early 20th centuries.
 Commercial trading city Liverpool was regarded as holding this title with its massive port, merchant fleet and world-wide trading links.
 Liverpool was constantly referred to as the New York of Europe.
-Glasgow (which continues to use the title as a marketing slogan), and (outside of Britain or Ireland) Calcutta (modern Kolkata) and Philadelphia.
+Glasgow (which continues to use the "second city" title as a marketing slogan), and (outside of Britain or Ireland) Calcutta (modern Kolkata) and Philadelphia were also claimed at various times to be second cities of the Empire.

 Prior to the union with Scotland in 1707, from the English Civil War until the 18th century, Norwich was the second-largest city of the Kingdom of England, being a major trading centre, Britain's richest provincial city and county town of Norfolk, at that time the most populous county of England.
 Bristol was the second-wealthiest city in England in the 16th century; and by the 18th century, Bristol was often described as the second city of England.
 During the 19th century, claims were made for Manchester, Liverpool and York.

 By the early 19th century, Glasgow was frequently referred to as the second city; and during much of the 20th century it had a population of over one million, larger than that of Birmingham until the 1951 census.
 For example, the Official Census population for Glasgow was 0.784 million in April 1911; 1.034 million in April 1921; 1.088 million in April 1931 and 1.090 million in April 1951.
 However, slum clearance in the 1960s led to displacement of residents from the city centre to new communities located outside the city boundaries.
 This, together with local government reorganisation, resulted in the official population of Glasgow falling sharply.
 The Glasgow City Council area currently has a population of 600,000 although the surrounding conurbation of Greater Glasgow has a population of 1,199,629.
 In contrast, the population of the city of Birmingham has remained steady around the one million mark; its central population fell like Glasgow's, but the city boundaries were extended several times in the early 20th century.
 Occasional claims were made for Liverpool, Birmingham and Manchester.

 Modern points of view

-Birmingham has generally been considered to be the second city of the United Kingdom since the time of World War I. However, from the mid-twentieth century, Manchester has been pitched as a contender for the title.
+Since the time of World War I, Birmingham has been generally considered the second city, although Manchester has become a serious contender for the title.